SupritiVijay/Exetasi/README.md

 We aim to utilize the following parameters as base quantifiers for word recommendations for the above algorithms.
 We will first analyze the Stereotypes/Demographics-Based Filtering and Item-Based Filtering:

 1. Unused Words
+2. Frequently mistaken words
-2. Words that are confusing together
+3. Words that are confusing together
-3. Frequently mistaken words

 For the User-Based Filtering and Item-Based Filtering, we aim to analyze the following parameters:

 1. Unused Words
+2. Frequently mistaken words
-2. Words that are easily forgotten
+3. Words that are easily forgotten
-3. Frequently mistaken words

-## Methodology Implemented
+## Methodology Implemented:

+### Parameters Established:

+#### A. Unused Words:

+For unused words an empty of array containing count frequency of each of the words can be applied.

+#### B. Frequently Mistaken Words:

+A count frequency of number of times a word is mistaken can be computed for each recommendation dispensed.

+#### C. Algorithm Specific:

+##### i.
+Words that are confusing together:

+A matrix of `number_of_words x number_of_words` can be initialized and updated for every selection of 20 words presented.
+This would allow accurate comparison of words frequently confused between one-another.

+##### ii.
+Words that are easily forgotten:

+For easily forgotten words an empty array containing the count frequency of the number of times the words has been incorrect.

+## Recommendation Computation: